Monsters in the Closet (Mayday Parade album)

 Monsters in the Closet is the fourth studio album by American rock band Mayday Parade.
-Recorded between March and June 2013, the album was produced by Zack Odom and Kenneth Mount.
-It was released in October 2013 by Fearless and sold 30,000 copies in its first week.
+Recorded between January and June 2013, the album was produced by Zack Odom and Kenneth Mount.
+It was released on October 8, 2013, by Fearless and sold 30,000 copies in its first week.
+The album debuted at number 10 on the Billboard 200, their highest charting album to date.

 Background and production

+In July 2012, lead guitarist Alex Garcia confirmed that the band was writing material for the next album, with each member writing individually.
 After releasing their third album, Mayday Parade (2011), through major label ILG, Mayday Parade would re-sign with independent label Fearless in January 2013.
 Drummer Jake Bundrick explained that the label "has always been family to us and we're really happy to have that again.
-Exciting times!"
+Exciting times!."

 Discussing new material, bassist Jeremy Lenzo described the songs as "ha[ving] a little bit of everything".
 "Ghosts", according to Lenzo, deals with "your inner demons, and it portrays that in a literal sense by referring to them as ghosts and how they are always with you."
+Singer Derek Sanders stated the song "Last Night for a Table of Two" was an idea he thought of a while back and is about a "rough night" he had on New Year's Eve.
+The song "The Torment of Existence Weighed Against the Horror of Nonbeing" is about the ups and downs of the band being on the road.
+In an interview with Billboard, he also felt that the band "really stepped up" when it came to the instrumentation.
+The album also sees more writing contribution from other members.
+Sanders stated that with the first three albums, it was him and Bundrick coming up with most of the ideas, however, with Lenzo and rhythm guitarist Brooks Betts getting involved with the writing process, "it made the record mean a lot more to everyone."
+Speaking about the album in retrospect, Sanders believed they "didn't quite hit the mark with that one [...]
+We loved the process of making it, but with the benefit of hindsight, it does fall a bit flat for me."

 Also in January, the band started recording.
 On March 23, the band posted a studio update.
 On April 4, the band posted another studio video, this time with Lenzo discussing his bass parts.
 Between April 11 and May 12, the band went on the Spring Fever Tour supporting All Time Low and Pierce the Veil.
+The writing process for the album continued in May.
 On June 27, it was announced that recording had finished.

 On July 11, the band released a third studio update.
 A week later, the band posted a fourth studio update video.